AdamSchwartz1/Credit_Risk_Analysis/README.md

 <img width="666" alt="easy_ensemble" src="https://user-images.githubusercontent.com/90946252/151726037-1f142911-7133-4be5-8a26-69446c1b7751.png">

 ## Summary
+In this analysis, I processed 4 resampling methods and 2 ensemble methods.
+The 4 resampling tasks include 2 oversampling, 1 undersampling, and 1 combo technique.
+Of those tests, none of them performed very well.
+All 4 ranged from 54% to 64% accuracy with a precision of .01 and none of them had a recall over .70.

 Recall is most important because We want to limit false negatives which states it's predicted low risk, but is actually high risk.
 Precision isn't as important because if you have a false positive (predicted high risk but is actually low rise), you can run more tests to determine that it isn't.